MOV to GIF Converter

 Pros:

-• Universal Compatibility: .GIF files render natively in every web browser, email client, and Markdown viewer without requiring plugins or specific codecs.
+• Universal Compatibility: .GIF files render natively in web browsers, markdown viewers, and email clients without requiring third-party plugins or video players.

 Cons:

-• No Playback Controls: Users cannot pause, rewind, or scrub through a .GIF.
+• No Playback Controls: Users cannot pause, rewind, or scrub through the animation.

 Conversion Difficulties & Why Convert.Guru